datacarpentry/sql-ecology-lesson/03-sql-joins-aliases.md

 are `IFNULL` and `NULLIF`. `IFNULL` allows us to specify a value to use in place of `NULL`.

-We can represent unknown genders with "U" instead of `NULL`:
+We can represent unknown sexes with "U" instead of `NULL`:

     SELECT species_id, sex, IFNULL(sex, 'U') AS non_null_sex
     FROM surveys;